Essential Skills: A Young Professionals Study

 Identifying the most influential experiences that formed these Essential Skills required the input of young professionals within the community.
 To accomplish this, researchers at the KC Area Education Research Consortium developed and launched The Young Professionals Survey.
-The goal of this survey is to determine:
+The goals of this survey were to determine:

 - The importance of each essential skill when first starting a career

 - The level of comfort in each skill

 - The most influential high school and college experiences that form these skills

 Survey respondents are over 400 young professionals, defined as “a person who has been out of school and in the workforce for one to five years, who works in the Kansas City metropolitan area.”
 The survey was distributed to companies across various industries to reflect diverse regional demographics.
 The results from the Young Professionals survey will enable educators to create educational environments, experiences, and curricula, which help students develop the competencies and skills necessary to succeed within the workplace.

 Discover yourself and learn more about your strengths and interests.Get your results